Kotlin/analysis-api/Writerside/topics/Migrating-from-K1.md

   KaCall --> KaCompoundArrayAccessCall
 </code-block>

-In addition, Analysis API separates successful and error calls.
+In addition, the Analysis API separates successful and error calls.
 In the IDE, the user edits and refactors code all the time, and source files often contain unresolved or ambiguous references.
 Handling them properly (or skipping them) during static checks is important.

 Resolving a reference